hybridgroup/gdg-2019/sensor/arduino/README.md

 #### macOS

-On macOS, download the installer from https://github.com/shumatech/BOSSA/releases/download/1.9.1/bossa-1.9.1.dmg
+On macOS, you can install it via `brew cask install bossa` or download the installer from https://github.com/shumatech/BOSSA/releases/download/1.9.1/bossa-1.9.1.dmg

 One you have downloaded it, double click on the .dmg file to perform the installation.